Border between Austria and the Czech Republic

 Czech Republic: Vignette requirement (or not?)

 In the Czech Republic, you need a vignette to use motorways and expressways.
-Vehicles up to 3.5 t permissible maximum gross weight (zGG) require a vignette.
-Motorcycles are an exception: they do not require a vignette and are not subject to distance-based tolls.
+Vehicles up to 3.5 t GVW require a vignette.
+Motorcycles are an exception — they do not need a vignette and are not subject to the distance-based toll either.
 As a motorcyclist, you can therefore use all motorways and expressways freely.
-For motorhomes, the following applies: motorhomes up to 3.5 t zGG are subject to the vignette requirement, while motorhomes over 3.5 t zGG must pay a distance-based toll.
-Further information about tolls in the Czech Republic and vehicle classes can be found in our guide.
-You can purchase your digital vignette online from us.
+For motorhomes: motorhomes up to 3.5 t GVW are subject to the vignette requirement, but motorhomes over 3.5 t GVW must pay a distance-based toll.
+Further information on the toll in the Czech Republic and vehicle classes can be found in our guide.
+You can purchase your digital vignette online with us.

-Please note that driving without a valid vignette on Czech motorways and expressways can result in high fines.
-It is therefore advisable to purchase the vignette in good time and use it properly to avoid unpleasant surprises.
+Please note that driving without a valid vignette on Czech motorways and expressways can be penalised with heavy fines.
+It is therefore advisable to purchase the vignette in good time and use it correctly to avoid unpleasant surprises.

-In the Czech Republic, a distance-based toll is charged for vehicles over 3.5 t zGG.
-These vehicles must pay tolls on motorways, expressways and on designated sections of first-class roads.
-These sections are marked with an “M” on a yellow background.
-The toll is collected using a transponder (transmitting device), also known as an on-board unit (OBU).
-Further information about tolls in the Czech Republic can be found in our guide.
+In the Czech Republic, a distance-based toll is charged for vehicles over 3.5 t GVW.
+Vehicles over 3.5 t GVW must pay tolls on motorways, expressways and on designated sections of class 1 roads.
+These sections are signposted with an "M" on a yellow background.
+The toll is collected using a transponder (transmitter device), also known as an On-Board Unit (OBU).
+Further information on the toll in the Czech Republic can be found in our guide.

-We wish you a safe trip to Austria and are happy to assist you with any questions regarding toll regulations.
-Feel free to use our route planner to plan your journey perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip to Austria and are happy to assist you with any questions about toll regulations.
+Feel free to use our route planner to plan your trip perfectly and have suitable toll products displayed.
+Contact us with any further questions about your journey or our digital vignette via our email.

 Michelle Albrecht